-A new year is underway, which means it’s time to prepare for another tax season.
-And, managing a dance studio in 2020 was no easy feat.
-If you took a financial hit due to the COVID-19 pandemic, it’s important to identify savings where you can.
-Thankfully, businesses do have additional tax relief options in 2020.
+Managing a dance studio in 2021 was no easy feat.
+If you took a financial hit due to the COVID, it’s important to identify savings where you can.
+Thankfully, businesses do have additional tax relief options in 2021.
 Not sure where to begin when it comes to the dance studio tax deductions you qualify for?
 We have you covered.
-Read on for the most important potential write-offs to keep in mind as you begin collecting receipts and financial statements for your 2020 taxes.
+Read on for the most important potential write-offs to keep in mind as you begin collecting receipts and financial statements for your 2021 taxes.

 What Are The Basics Of Dance Studio Owner Tax Deductions?

 Beyond that, though, dance studio tax deductions generally fall into a few categories.
 Overall, if you’re spending money on something that helps your business operate or grow, it is probably a deductible expense.
-As we’ll cover, many of your costs related to increased sanitation supplies and virtual tools are likely an expense you can write off.
+Many of your costs related to increased sanitation supplies and virtual tools are likely an expense you can write off.

 The first and best way to capitalize on any potential expenses is to keep a record of all of your purchases for the studio.
 Every single receipt or financial statement is crucial.
 Stay organized with a simple filing system using financial software and/or physical binders.